- The Peabody Essex Museum in Salem, Massachusetts, is the oldest continually operating and collecting museum in the United States.

 What to Know before You Go to the Peabody Essex Museum

 The Peabody Essex Museum is located at 161 Essex Street in Salem, Massachusetts.
 Several parking options are available.
+Salem Station is about a 10-minute walk.
+The Salem Ferry port is about a 20-minute walk.

 Tickets may be purchased here.
 Admission is free of charge to people who live or work in Salem, military personnel, and select others listed here.
 Discounts are available to others, including guests of the Stash-affiliated Hawthorne Hotel, a short walk from the Museum.